chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 ## Accomplishments

-I still managed to do a lot in the little over a year on the Ansible team as a product marketer:
+I still [managed to do quite a bit](/resume/) in the fourteen months on the Ansible team as a product marketer:

 [![Twitter thread on Ben Cotton and I's One Year Red Hat Anniversaries](red-hat-anniversary-tweet.png)](https://twitter.com/FunnelFiasco/status/1143476930425102336)

+One extremely unique opportunity was being part of a group of folks that helped adopt [Molecule](https://github.com/ansible/molecule) as an Ansible project.
+Seeing how that worked and played out; the intricate wordsmithing and in between the line reading skills needed are next to mastery.
+But, one thing I think I helped drive home was that clearer communications are typically less on words and more about substance.

 ## Why now though?